fgrunewald/Martini_PolyPly/README.md

 # Please wait for release!

 ## Functionality
-PolyPly can be used to **generate GROMACS itp files** of polymers  and **starting confomrations** for polymer systems in principle of any type of force-field (FF).
+PolyPly can be used to **generate GROMACS itp files** of polymers from a monomer itp file and **produce polymer molecules** from topology files.
+In principle the program can be used with any type of force-field (FF) as long as the files are in GROMACS format.
 It has mainly been developed and tested for [MARTINI polymers](http://www.cgmartini.nl/index.php/force-field-parameters/polymers).
-At the moment it only supports a limited number of GROMACS bonded interactions, which limits it's applicability to polymers, which use no other bonded interactions than those included.
+At the moment it only supports a limited number of GROMACS bonded interactions, which limits it's applicability to polymer with these bonded interactions.
 As time progresses they will be updated and completed.
-The tool can also be used to generate intial structure files for more or less complex systems.
-We aim to offer the functionality for creating melts, single chains in solvent and multiple chains in solvent.
-The tool is in principle also applicable for any other GROMACS based force-fields, but again it has mainly been tested and optimized for MARTINI polymers.
-Besides offering a partical tool for easy simulation of polymer systems within GROMACS, the aim is also to make MD simulations more reproducable by offering an easy to use robust tool.

-## Usage
+The tool can also be used to **generate intial structure files for more or less complex systems**.
+At the moment it supports growing polymers on DOPE lipids to form for example PEGylated bilayers and into solvated systems of any kind.
+Read carefully the usage section, since the tool uses strict file formats.

-### Itp file generation for simple polymer
+## Itp file generation
+To generate a polymer itp file the tool offers two options.
+Either polymers from the library (mostly MARTINI) can be generated or one can generate polymers from custom itp files.

+#### from library
+To generate a polymer, which is part of the library simply execute the following command:
 ```
-polyply -itp [monomer.itp] -n_mon [number_of_repeat_units] -o [outname]
+polyply -polymer [name of polymer] -n_mon [number of repeat units] -o [name of outfile] -name [name of polymer]
 ```
 #### Format monomer.itp
 The itp generation tool essentially takes a monomer itp file, which uses the standard GROMACS itp file format.
 The itp-file has to contain all bonded parameters of one repeat unit including those with the following repeat units, if there are any.
 Always make sure for a short chain that the output contains everything you would expect.
 Some example monomer.itp files can be found in the monomer_itps directory. **Feel free to propose new monomer itp files to be included in the monomer directory.**